 The Workplace Issues and Preparation Seminar course and each work term are non-credit courses with fees attached to them.
-Please consult the 2017/18 Fee Schedule and Schedule of Classes for more information.
+Please consult the 2018/19 Tuition and Fee Schedules for more information.

 There may also be additional costs associated with your program or major.
 Please see your program-specific web pages for more information.